sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 }
 ```

-Notice that we're using `em` units rather than pixel `px` units for this shift.
-By using `em` units we define our shift to be relative to the current font size, regardless of what it is.
+By using `em` units rather than pixel `px` units for this shift, we define our shift to be relative to the current font size, regardless of what it is.
 That gives us the freedom to change the font size without having to go back and tweak any pixel positioning.

-The specific values for the position shift may need adjustment depending on the specific font face, but, in general, we use a negative `left` position to shift content further to the left than it would normal appear, and a positive `top` position to move the content down the page.
+The specific values for the position shift may need adjustment depending on the specific font face, but, in general, we use a negative `left` position to shift content farther to the left than it would normally appear, and a positive `top` position to move the content down the page.

 After moving the dates to the left of the vertical line, we'll also want to shift the main content a bit to the right so it doesn't crowd up against the line.
 The `padding-left` property takes care of that.
 And while we're adjusting the left padding we can also add a bit of padding on the bottom to separate each play from the other.